Do you want eggs that look like this??

 It is possible that diabetics who eat eggs are less health conscious, on average.

 On a low-carb diet, which is by far the best diet for diabetics, eating eggs leads to improvements in risk factors for heart disease.
+However, there are lots of other things diabetics can eat so if a diabetic wanted to avoid eggs in their diet, they could quite easily.

 Bottom Line: Many studies have looked at egg consumption and the risk of heart disease and found no association.
 However, some studies have found an increased risk in people with type 2 diabetes.